 The overall goal of a well-designed and well-implemented sampling and analysis program is to measure accurately what is really there.
 Environmental decisions are made on the assumption that analytical results are, within known limits of accuracy and precision, representative of site conditions.
 Many sources of error exist that could affect the analytical results.
-Factors to consider as sources of error include improper sample collection, handling, preservation, and transport; inadequate personnel training; and inappropriate analytical methods, data reporting, and record keeping.
+These sources of error may include sample collection methods, sample handling, preservation, and transport; personnel training; analytical methods; data reporting; and record keeping.
 A quality assurance program is designed to minimize these sources of error and to control all phases of the monitoring process.

-9.1 INTRODUCTION
+9.1 Introduction

-The application of a quality assurance/quality control (QA/QC) program for environmental monitoring activities at the ORR is essential for generating data of known and defensible quality.
-Each aspect of the environmental monitoring program, from sample collection to data management, must address and meet applicable quality standards.
+The application of quality assurance/quality control (QA/QC) programs for environmental monitoring activities on the ORR is essential for generating data of known and defensible quality.
+Each aspect of an environmental monitoring program, from sample collection to data management, must address and meet applicable quality standards.